taosdata/TDengine/docs/en/08-operation/03-deployment.md

 # The helm/k8s support will use environment variables for taos.cfg,
 # converting an upper-snake-cased variable like `TAOS_DEBUG_FLAG`,
 # to a camelCase taos config variable `debugFlag`.
 #
-# See the variable list at https://www.taosdata.com/cn/documentation/administrator .
-#
 # Note:
 # 1. firstEp/secondEp: should not be set here, it's auto generated at scale-up.